-8.1 HERITAGE - PROTECTING LOCALLY IMPORTANT FEATURES
+6.1 HERITAGE - PROTECTING LOCALLY IMPORTANT FEATURES

-- 8.1.1 People have lived in an around Sturminster Marshall for thousands of years.
-The name 'Sturminster' refers to minster (i.e. church) on the River Stour and one of the most notable buildings in the area is the Church of St Mary, which stands on the site of earlier Saxon buildings.
-The 'Marshall' of the village name was William Marshall (1146-1219), the first Earl of Pembroke, who was one of the witnesses to Magna Carta. - 8.1.2 There are 28 listed buildings in the parish, including two Grade I listed buildings (White Mill Bridge and the church of St Mary at Almer), and three Grade II listed buildings (Henbury House, Almer Manor and the church of St Mary in Sturminster Marshall village).
+6.1.1 People have lived in an around Sturminster Marshall for thousands of years, though the earliest written records date from the Anglo-Saxon period.
+One of the most notable buildings in the area is the Church of St Mary, which stands on the site of earlier Saxon buildings.
+The current building is grade 2\ listed and dates from 1103 with later additions in the 12th, 13th and 14th centuries, some rebuilding in the 15th century and a major restoration in 1859 following collapse of the tower.
+Henry IV gave the income from the parish (which had previously gone to the abbey and leper colony at Pont Audemar) to Eton College, which he had founded.
+Between 1457 and 1857 the parish was a "Royal Peculiar," meaning it was not subject to the jurisdiction of the bishop: the seal is still present, embedded in a pillar in the church.

+6.1.2 There are 28 listed buildings in the parish, including two Grade I listed buildings (White Mill Bridge and the church of St Mary at Almer), and three Grade II\ listed buildings (Henbury House, Almer Manor and the church of St Mary in Sturminster Marshall village).
 The historic core of the village, together with the smaller settlements of Almer and Mapperton, are designated as Conservation Areas.
-These designations provide significant protection to these areas and buildings, which does not need to be replicated in this Plan. - 8.1.3 As part of working on the plan, the different character and history of the various parts of the parish has been explored.
+These designations provide significant protection to these areas and buildings, which does not need to be replicated in this Plan.

+6.1.3 As part of working on the plan, the different character and history of the various parts of the parish has been explored.
 This has helped us understand the different styles and materials, and identify further, locally important (but unlisted) buildings and features that contribute strongly to the unique character of our area.
 These are listed in the sections that follow, and a fuller description is contained in Appendix 5.
-It is important that these buildings and features are conserved as far as possible, as they are an important part of the character of our area and n important part of the character of our area and provide links to understanding its past.
-It is anticipated that many of these may be included in the 'local heritage list' held by Dorset Council, that recognises these as undesignated heritage assets.
+It is important that these buildings and features are conserved as far as possible, as they are an important part of the character